Roy Orbison

-Roy Kelton Orbison (April 23, 1936 – December 6, 1988) was an American singer, songwriter, and musician known for his impassioned singing style, complex song structures, and dark, emotional ballads.
-His music was described by critics as operatic, earning him the nicknames "The Caruso of Rock" and "The Big O." Many of Orbison's songs conveyed vulnerability at a time when most male rock-and-roll performers chose to project machismo.
-He performed while standing motionless and wearing black clothes to match his dyed black hair and dark sunglasses.
+Roy Kelton Orbison (April 23, 1936 – December 6, 1988) was an American singer, songwriter, and guitarist known for his distinctive and powerful voice, complex song structures, and dark, emotional ballads.
+Orbison's most successful periods were in the early 1960s and the late 1980s.
+Many of Orbison's songs conveyed vulnerability at a time when most male performers projected strength.
+He performed with minimal motion and in black clothes, matching his dyed black hair and dark sunglasses.